analytiq-hub/sigagent.github.io/_posts/2024-04-02-core-human-motivations-kunal-shah.md

 You will find them in a remotest African country.
 There will be a Gujarati family running a business multiple generations - you will see them across the planet!- because they will look for ways to not compete, and have a zero sum mindset.

 One other thing is community benefits.
-One of the things i have noticed in the gujarati community is that, just like Jewish communities, that they offer a significantly lower interest rate to people in their community, because banks are less likely to underwrite business - and obviously this is pre-venture capital.
+One of the things i have noticed in the Gujarati community is that, just like Jewish communities, that they offer a significantly lower interest rate to people in their community, because banks are less likely to underwrite business - and obviously this is pre-venture capital.

 The community gives them loans, which is a way to say - it's okay, try to make something out of it, and try to return the capital when you can, but at a very low interest rate - just nominal.
 They love to see more people be successful.